• Skip to primary navigation

 close up of Lebanese spicy potatoes

-Can I store batata harra?
+Can I store air fryer batata harra?

 batata harra in a grey bowl with chillis on the side